tibetan-nlp/annodoc/index.md

 In order to generalize across instances of a predicate, it is necessary to adopt a consistent argument labeling policy.
 We adopt the following principles:

-1. Arguments can occur marked by agentive case or without case-marking.
-Other case markers signal an oblique.
+1. _Arguments can occur marked by agentive case or without case-marking._ Other case markers signal an oblique.
 Therefore, agentive case is given unique treatment amongst the adpositional case markers; it is the only `ADP` that doesn't force its nominal to be linked as an `obl`.
-2. When a verb has more than one argument, `arg1` links to the argument that is the best proto-agent.
+2. _When a verb has more than one argument, `arg1` links to the argument that is the best proto-agent._
-3. `arg1` and `arg2` are reserved for nominal arguments, and `argcl` is reserved for clausal arguments.
+3. _`arg1` and `arg2` are reserved for nominal arguments, and `argcl` is reserved for clausal arguments._
+4. _A word cannot be the argument of more than one verb at the same time._ When this principle appears to be violated, then all but one of the verbs likely has a missing argument.
+Link the word to the verb in whose local context it occurs.
+(This verb may, though not necessarily, determine the word's case marking.)
+This principle implies that argument-marking is local rather than long-distance.
+It also implies that when a word has been displaced from its "usual" position - for example, as the external head of a relative clause - then its usual position will be "occupied" by a missing argument.
-4. Being an argument is distinct from contributing a semantic role to the verb.
-For example, the nouns in light verb constructions are classified as `arg2` despite the fact that they contribute 'verbal' meaning.
+5. _Being an argument is distinct from contributing a semantic role to the verb._ For example, the nouns in light verb constructions are classified as `arg2` despite the fact that they contribute 'verbal' meaning.
 Conversely, recipients and other roles that do not meet the case-marking criteria in (1) are classified as `obl` even though they may be essential to the meaning of the phrase.
-5. A word cannot be the argument of more than one verb at the same time.
-When this principle appears to be violated, then you are likely to have a scenario where all but one of the verbs has a missing argument.
-In this case, link the word to the verb whose local context it occurs in.
-(This verb might, though not necessarily, determine the word's case marking.)
-In general, this principle implies that argument-marking is local rather than long-distance.
-It also implies that when a word has been displaced from its "usual" position - for example, as the external head of a relative clause - then its usual position will be considered to be "occupied" by a missing argument.

 ## Annotation scheme